 The new 2019 Lexus ES exterior takes inspiration from the recent LS500, down to the sloping roofline and the bright trim at the rear doors' side glass.
 The new ES is longer, lower and wider than before, and the low hood and very long shoulder all the way to trunk accentuate its new attitude.

 The ES's conventional rear is bookended by the now-familiar spindle grille up front, rendered in bent silver slats on standard and hybrid models, and in a jet black mesh pattern on F Sport models.
 While the Lexus spindle grille has lost some eyes and gained others, there's no question that the mesh version works better than the slatted one.
-The vertical version is visually jarring and looks like a set of mathematical "greater than" (>) and "less than" (<) symbols stacked up against each other, which makes the spindle even more severe.
-Thankfully, the mesh version diffuses that clash.
+The vertical version is visually jarring and looks like a set of mathematical "greater than" (>) and "less than" (

 DON'T MISS: Lexus drops hybrid prices across the board